MohamedElmdary/front-end-cat-test/README.md

 Tips:

-1. In react.spec.js there is function call test and xtest when you got a passed test go to the next xtest and change it to test
+1. In react.spec.js there are two functions (test and xtest) when you got a passed test go to the next xtest and change it to test

 ```
 For Example